egbuniwecemeka/airbnb-clone-project/README.md

 Indexing
 Caching

-## The tech stack

-Django
-Django RESTFUL Framework
-PostgreSQL
-GraphQL
-Celery
-Redis
-Docker
-CI/CD Pipelines
+## Technology Stack

+Django - Framework used for building RESTful API's Django RESTful Framework - For creating and managing RESTful APIs PostgreSQL - Relational database for data storage GraphQL - For flexible and efficient querying of data Celery - For handling asynchrous tasks
+Redis - For caching and session management
+Docker - Containerized tool for consistent development and deployment CI/CD Pipelines - For testing and deploying code changes.

 ## Team Roles